cloudmesh/cloudmesh-openapi/paper/_index.md

 If the command line argument `run` is passed to the script, then it will start up the virtual machines on each cloud.
 Output and benchmark results from each of the virtual machines will be store in the ~/.cloudmesh/eigenfaces-svm/vm_script_output/ directory.
 The benchmark results are scraped from the script outputs and stored in the ~/.cloudmesh/eigenfaces-svm/benchmark_output directory.
 If the `run` argument is **not** provided, it will only print statistics from script output already stored in the vm_script_output directory.

-Statistics will be printed to the commandline, and graphs will be displayed using plt.show() function calls as well as saved to the ~./tests/generator-eigenfaces-svm/ directory.
+Statistics will be printed to the command line, and graphs will be displayed using plt.show() function calls as well as saved to the ~./tests/generator-eigenfaces-svm/ directory.

-Next, we wil run the multi-cloud benchmarking script, ~/.tests/generator-eigenfaces-svm/bencmark-eigenfaces-multi-cloud.py.
-This script utilizes the Cloudmesh shell and the Bash script, ~/.tests/generator-eigenfaces-svm/eigenfaces-svm-full-multi-script, to sequentially deploy a VM on each of the clouds, install Cloudmesh-openapi and the example dependencies, and start the AI service.
+Next, we will run the multi-cloud benchmarking script, ~/.tests/generator-eigenfaces-svm/bencmark-eigenfaces-multi-cloud.py.
+This script uses the Cloudmesh shell and the Bash script, ~/.tests/generator-eigenfaces-svm/eigenfaces-svm-full-multi-script, to sequentially deploy a VM on each of the clouds, install Cloudmesh-OpenAPI and the example dependencies, and start the AI service.
 Next, it conducts HTTP requests in parallel to interact with the services to measure the runtime for data download, training, uploading, and prediction.

 ```
 $ ./tests/generator/eigenfaces-svm/benchmark-eigenfaces-multi-cloud.py run
 ```
 As above the command line argument run is used to conduct actual tests, and the absence of that argument simply computes statistics on existing output from the ~/.cloudmesh/eigenfaces-svm/vm_script_output_multi/ directory.

-Statistics will be printed to the commandline, and graphs will be displayed using plt.show() function calls as well as saved to the ~./tests/generator-eigenfaces-svm/ directory.
+Statistics will be printed to the command line, and graphs will be displayed using plt.show() function calls as well as saved to the ~./tests/generator-eigenfaces-svm/ directory.

 ### A.4.
 Using unit tests for Benchmarking